Guide to parsing with nom

 Introduction #

-This tutorial is a guide to parsing with nom.
-It covers the basics of parsing and how to use nom to parse a string into a data structure.
-We will cover a variety of different examples ranging from parsing simple CSS like syntax to a full blown Markdown parser.
+This tutorial and video are a comprehensive guide to parsing with nom.
+We cover the basics of parsing and how to use nom to parse a string into a data structure.
+And more complex topics like human readable error reporting, and building up complex parsers.
+We will create a variety of different examples ranging from parsing simple CSS like syntax to a full blown Markdown parser.

 For more information on general Rust type system design (functional approach rather than object oriented), please take a look at this paper by Will Crichton demonstrating Typed Design Patterns with Rust.

-Getting to know nom using a simple example #
+Getting to know nom using lots of examples #

 nom is a parser combinator library for Rust.
 You can write small functions that parse a specific part of your input, and then combine them to build a parser that parses the whole input. nom is very efficient and fast, it does not allocate memory when parsing if it doesn’t have to, and it makes it very easy for you to do the same. nom uses streaming mode or complete mode, and in this tutorial & code examples provided we will be using complete mode.